Gums, Thickeners, and Emulsifiers in Food: Are They Really Bad?

-Locust bean gum (also known as carob bean gum) comes from the seeds of carob trees, native to the Mediterranean.
-The seeds are separated from the pulp, treated with acid to remove the skins, split and milled.
-The germ is fractured to extract the endosperm, which is milled again to yield a powder.
-16
+Locust bean gum (also known as carob bean gum) comes from the seeds of carob trees native to the Mediterranean.
+The seeds are separated from the pulp, treated with acid to remove the skins, split, milled, fractured and milled again to into a powder.13

 What does locust bean gum do to me?

-- Healthy individuals and those with familial hypercholesterolemia who consumed 8-30g of locust bean gum over 2 months experienced improvements in blood lipids, specifically lowering total cholesterol and LDL cholesterol, as well as increasing the HDL:LDL ratio.
-18
+- Healthy individuals and those with familial hypercholesterolemia who consumed 8-30g of locust bean gum over 2 months experienced improvements in blood lipids, specifically lowering total cholesterol and LDL cholesterol, as well as increasing the HDL:LDL ratio.15

 How is locust bean gum used?

-This probably won’t hurt you, but you won’t get any benefits from the small amounts found in nut milks either.
-Also, locust bean gum has been shown to inhibit absorption of vital minerals.
-There is no good reason to choose this option, so don’t choose it.
+This probably won’t hurt you, but you won’t get any benefits from the small amounts found in nut milk either.
+Also, locust bean gum has been shown to prevent the absorption of vital nutrients.
+There is no good reason to choose plant milks with locust bean gum.